CGC Vision, Mission, and Accreditation

 There are six academic majors within the EUGS: Business Administration, Criminal Justice, Civil Engineering, Political Science, Mechanical Engineering, and Electrical Engineering.

 The Citadel is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, an institutional accrediting body recognized by the Council on Postsecondary Education.
 The Commission on Colleges of the Southern Association of Colleges and Schools accredits The Citadel to award Bachelor’s, Master’s, and Specialist degrees.

 Programs for the preparation of secondary education teachers at the bachelor’s and master’s levels, for the preparation of guidance counselors at the master’s and specialist degree levels, and for the preparation of school superintendents at the specialist degree level are accredited by the National Council on Accreditation of Teacher Education (NCATE), a specialized accrediting body recognized by the

 Council on Postsecondary Accreditation.
 The head of the Department of Education serves as the Director of Teacher Education.

 The School of Business Administration is accredited by the Association for the Advancement of Collegiate Schools of Business (AACSB) International.

 The Clinical Counseling program is accredited by the Masters in Psychology Accreditation Council.

-The Computer Science programs as well as the Civil and Electrical Engineering programs are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+The Civil Engineering program and the Electrical Engineering program are accredited by the Engineering Accreditation Commission of ABET.

 The School Counseling Programs that offer a Master of Education in Counselor Education (Elementary or Secondary Certification) were granted full eight years CACREP (Council for Accreditation of Counseling and Related Educational Programs) in July 2005.